TheJumpCloud/support/PowerShell/ModuleChangelog.md

 * Added the primarySystemUser parameter to Set-JCSystem
 * Update-JCDeviceFromCSV supports the primarySystemUser param that was added to Set-JCSystem
+* Added new report types to the New-JCReports function
+  * user-account-health
+  * software-inventory
+  * os-version

 #### BUG FIXES: